Rabbi Bemporad & Pope John Paul II

 Bemporad would have numerous personal audiences with Pope John Paul II, including a 1990 celebration of the 25th Anniversary of Vatican II in which he gave an address on Christian-Jewish relations on behalf of the world Jewish community; during the Papal visit to Denver, Colorado, in 1993; a 40-minute private meeting at the Vatican in 1994 to discuss the new Catholic catechism’s teachings on Jews and Judaism; and in 2000, when he presented the Holy See with a menorah in remembrance of the Jews who perished during the Holocaust.

-In January 2005, Bemporad joined more than 130 Jewish leaders, rabbis and cantors at the Vatican for the largest audience of Jewish leaders to meet with a seated Pope.
-Rabbi Bemporad and two other Rabbis offered a blessing of the Pope at the event, which recognized the Holy See’s historic steps to improve relations between Catholics and Jews.
+Then, in January 2005, Bemporad joined more than 130 Jewish leaders, rabbis, and cantors at the Vatican for the largest audience of Jewish leaders to meet with a seated Pope.
+Rabbi Bemporad and two other Rabbis blessed the then ailing Pope with the Priestly blessing, in recognition of the Holy See’s historic steps to improve relations between Catholics and Jews.